Windows → Mac

 Set it up in five minutes.

-Two installers, one PIN, no account.
-The only platform-specific work is granting the Mac’s two privacy permissions — once.
+Two installs, one PIN, no account.
+The only platform-specific work is the Mac's two privacy permissions and one Windows firewall prompt.

 01